davidmshore/InvestingEssentials/docs/resources/main.md

 date created: 2024-11-06 16:05
 date modified: 2024-11-11 15:45
 ---
 If you feel like you are understanding things, but still not quite putting it all together in your brain, or you would like to introduce others to the idea of responsible living and financial planning, check out some of the other resources along with sharing this site.
-Most of these are free options, but sometimes books provide a better format for covering various topics systematically.
+Most of these are free options, but sometimes books provide a better format for covering topics systematically.

 Amazon and Goodreads are probably the best ways to filter for ease of understanding and level of advice via ratings and reviews.